Table of Contents

 Simulation log also shows advance time as well as a warning that a deadline was missed:

 Now the manager can approve, a day can pass and then the finance department can pay out the expense.
-Notice the swimlane:
+Notice the flow:

 Time was advanced 7+1 days.

-We now Exit the simulation but this time we choose to save the simulation as a Scenario.
+We now Exit the simulation but this time we choose to save the simulation as a flow.

-Saving a simulation as a scenario requires us to choose the type of the scenario as either Required, Optional and Forbidden.
-Please read more about scenarios on this page.
+Saving a simulation as a flow requires you to choose the type of the flow as either Required, Optional and Forbidden.
+Please read more about flows on this page.

 You can simulate with yourself or with other users that are online in the portal, or can access the SimIT web page from their browser (no login required).